 Gifts from friends and relatives, valued at $60CAD or less, are duty and tax exempt.
 In cases where the gift is valued at more than $60CAD, the CBSA will assess duties and taxes on the excess amount.
 The gift must be sent to the recipient personally and include a card or other notice indicating that it is a gift.
 Items that do not qualify as gifts include:

 Customs duty may not apply to certain products or products manufactured in certain countries.
 For example, there are generally no customs duties applicable to products that qualify under the North American Free Trade Agreement (NAFTA).
-However, in most cases the Goods and Services Tax (GST) is still applied to these products.
+However, in most cases the applicable Provincial Tax is still applied to these products.

 Unlike prohibited items, controlled products may enter Canada but are subject to special requirements which often include the requirement for an import permit.
 If these requirements are not met, the product may not be allowed to enter Canada.
 Controlled products include tobacco, prescription drugs, certain foods, plants, seeds, animal parts, currency and goods listed in the Import Control List.

 Before you import goods into Canada by mail, you should check to make sure they're not prohibited or controlled.
 It is the customers’ responsibility to be aware of any specific requirements or documentation required.
 Customers requiring specific information on products can contact the relevant department directly:

 For information regarding the importing or mailing of intoxicating beverages, refer to the federal Importation of Intoxicating Liquors Act and contact the provincial liquor board.
 The Importation of Intoxicating Liquors Act can be found on the Department of Justice website.
 Importers can also refer to the CBSA website at www.cbsa-asfc.gc.ca/publications/dm-md/d3/d3-1-3-eng.pdf for information on importing intoxicating beverages through the mail.